-An active orchestra musician, Ms. Catron is currently principal cellist with Sinfonia da Camera and Millikin-Decatur Symphony and assistant principal with Illinois Symphony and Illinois Chamber Orchestras.
+An active orchestra musician, Ms. Catron is currently principal cellist with Sinfonia da Camera and Millikin-Decatur Symphony and associate principal with Illinois Symphony and Illinois Chamber Orchestras.
 Prior to moving to the Midwest, she has been a member of the Naples Philharmonic Orchestra in Florida and has collaborated with the Akron and Canton Symphonies in Ohio, and the Richmond Symphony Orchestra in Virginia.

 In addition to her performing career, Ms. Catron is a sought-after mentor, adjudicator, and clinician.
 She currently resides in Decatur, IL, where she is the cello professor at Millikin University School of Music, teaching applied cello, music theory, ear training, pedagogy, ethical reasoning, and lower string methods and also directing the intergenerational Millikin Community Cello Choir. https://www.youtube.com/channel/UCDnFTNw0h7x5FIzSOrCIIvg In high demand as a jury member and clinician, Catron has taught and performed widely at music festivals, including InterHarmony International Music Festival (Italy), Blue Lake Fine Arts Camp, Illinois Wesleyan Chamber, and Cello Camps, Bands of America, Illinois Summer Youth Music Programs, and the International Chamber Music Festival in Bulgaria, where she was named Artistic Director for 2015.
 She has also been a collaborative faculty member at Illinois Wesleyan and Illinois State Universities.
 She frequently publishes reviews of new music in the National American String Teachers Association Magazine.